-Brigand Arms carbon fiber handguard utilize a free-float barrel nut system (externally threaded alloy aluminum barrel nut and a steel jam nut).
-This allows fine adjustment in alignment and secure mounting.
+Brigand Arms handguards utilize a free-float barrel nut system (externally threaded alloy aluminum barrel nut and a steel jam nut).
+This allows for fine adjustment in alignment and secure mounting.

 Note: The listed lengths (i.e., 7″, 9″, 12″, 15″) of the Blade refer to the long side of the AR handguard.
 The shorter side is always 1.15” shorter than that for all blade handguards.